-Guided reading sessions should relate to the genre of writing where possible.
+Reading sessions should relate to the genre of writing where possible.
 The sessions should empower further learning and promote excitement and love of books and build on previous reading experiences.

 Children are placed in appropriate groups that are regularly reviewed and maintain flexibility.
 Planning for reading forms part of the overall weekly English plan.
-The classteacher accesses the individuals within the group; addressing specific objectives and targets, whilst other available adults support other groups using the classteacher's planning and working under their guidance.
+The class teacher accesses the individuals within the group; addressing specific objectives and targets, whilst other available adults support other groups using the class teacher's planning and working under their guidance.

-The classteacher works with a full range of ability groups across the week.
+The class teacher works with a full range of ability groups across the week.
 Likewise the lower ability group is not the responsibility of the TA.
-Both the classteacher and the TA should support groups from across the ability range.
+Both the class teacher and the TA should support groups from across the ability range.
 Clear strategies should be in place so that the independent groups can remain on task and allow teacher focus.

-Reading With RIC and Reading VIPERS
+Reading With RIC

-Reading with RIC (KS2) and VIPERS (KS1) can be a whole-class based or independent reading activity.
+Reading with RIC (KS2) can be a whole-class based or independent reading activity.
 There is one learning objective for the whole class based around the same text.
 The text and follow up activities are adapted for different abilities so that all children can access the learning objective and be challenged.
 Sometimes texts are part of a class book and other times there are poems, pictures, videos or non-fiction materials.

-The RIC sessions always contains a Retrieve, Interpret and (author/artist/director) Choice question.
-All children try the R and I questions, most try the C question too.
-The VIPERS sessions are based on one/two domains per day; Vocabulary, Infer, Predict, Explain, Retrieve, Sequence or Summarise.
+The RIC sessions always contains a Retrieve, Interpret and Choice (author/artist/director) question.
 The answers to these are discussed within the session and children magpie other answers using their purple polishing pen to improve their own answers.